IBMTechSales/was-appmod/docs/demos/AppMod-Assessment-Demo/README.md

      The archive is extracted to a sub-directly named similar to  `./transformationadvisor-2.4.4`

-     **Note:** the specific version may be fifferent than the version illustrated above.
+     **Note:** the specific version may be different than the version illustrated above.

      <br>